 The Silent Valley National Park is also a paradise for many birdwatchers also.
 Home to almost 150 species of birds, it is a preferred spot for many ornithologists from across the globe.
 Almost 16 bird species them are endemic birds of South India.
 In addition to the summer rains, the Kunti River that flows through this region makes the Silent Valley National Park cool throughout the year.
 If you are planning a trip to Kerala, do not miss out on this jewel of the national park.

 Even if one can plan a trip to the Silent Valley National Park throughout the year, the best time to visit this destination is between December and April.
 The weather conditions are most favorable during this time.
 Besides, this time offers excellent chances for wildlife sightings.
 The average temperature in this region remains around 210C.

 How To Reach

-The Forest department does not allow the visitors to stay inside the park.
+The Forest Department does not allow visitors to stay inside the park.
 Besides, you do not get access to the picnic spot without a guide.
-The Forest Department assigns guides for visitors along with the permit to enter the forest.
+The Forest Department assigns guides for visitors along with a permit to enter the forest.